-Discuss with my child's teacher/caregiver 2 weeks in advance how to celebrate my child's birthday and any special customs for our family related to holiday celebrations.
+I will discuss with my child's teacher/caregiver 2 weeks in advance how to celebrate my child's birthday and any special customs for our family related to holiday celebrations.

-Notify staff members when my child is ill, or any family member has a contagious disease.
+I will notify staff members when my child is ill, or any family member has a contagious disease.

-Complete medication forms (Individualized Healthcare Plan, Individual Allergy and Anaphylaxis Emergency Plan and Medication Consent Form) and comply with medication administration procedures (giving us the emergency medication required) when requesting medication administration while my child is in the program.
+If my child has a special heath care need, I will complete medication forms (Individualized Healthcare Plan, Individual Allergy and Anaphylaxis Emergency Plan and Medication Consent Form) and comply with medication administration procedures (giving us the emergency medication required).

-Provide program staff with a full change of clothing including shoes necessary for my child's care (if indicated by the program).
+I will provide program staff with a full change of clothing including shoes necessary for my child's care (if indicated by the program).

-Provide current information about how to contact me in an emergency, which I will update when changes occur and verify at least every 6 months.
+I will provide current information to my Site Director about how to contact me in an emergency.
+I will update information on MyClub Hub.

-Agree to discuss with the Site Director, the Director of School Based Operations any concerns related to program operations.
+Agree to discuss with the Site Director, the Director of School Based Operations any concerns related to their children within program hours.